weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 ### Installing the Sock Shop

 As an example, install a sample microservices application, a socks shop, to put your cluster through its paces.
-To learn more about the sample microservices app, see the [GitHub README](https://github.com/microservices-demo/microservices-demo).
+To learn more about the sample microservices app, see the [microservices-demo README](https://github.com/microservices-demo/microservices-demo).

 ~~~
     # kubectl create namespace sock-shop
     # kubectl apply -n sock-shop -f "https://github.com/microservices-demo/microservices-demo/blob/master/deploy/kubernetes/complete-demo.yaml?raw=true"
 ~~~

+###Viewing the Sock Shop in Your Browser

 You can then find the port that the [NodePort feature of services](/docs/user-guide/services/) allocated for the front-end service by running: